- Developer - Dark Rift Entertainment

 - Languages - English

-Embers of War is different from other top-down isometric, tower defense games because it turns your towers into RPG characters while letting you swap between Hero action and tower defense..
+Embers of War is different from other top-down isometric, tower defense games because it lets you swap between Hero action and tower defense..
 You'll invest time and resources into your tower’s development, making them more destructive, and at the same time use your Hero's abilities to give you a tactical advantage.

 Use the world map to move your Hero, while using the information on the map to decide if the Hero should try to occupy a new territory or use Supplies to reinforce areas that are already under your control.